I’ve started a Spanish class. You see, I’m a squandered asset.

 Some will argue that if we do what I’m suggesting for Spanish speakers, we should also do so for Asian, Bosnian and French kids here.
 OK, but the Census says seven of the 10 kids who speak other languages are speaking Spanish.
 And we’re not sharing that 2,000-mile border to the south of us with French or German speakers.

-In existing dual language classes, the kids are Mexican, and just about anyone else who wants to learn fluency in both languages.
+In dual language classes now existing, the kids are Mexican and just about anyone else who wants to learn fluency in both languages.

 Now, we only need to rise above our nativist sentiments to get serious about teaching it.